gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Then, the AS provides the joining node with the Access Token, together with an Access Token response.
 In particular, the Access Token response indicates how to secure communications with the Group Manager, when accessing the join resource(s) for which the Access Token is valid.
 Specifically, the Access Token response MUST specify one of the following alternatives:

-* CoAP over DTLS, i.e. coaps://, indicating to consider the CoAP-DTLS profile of ACE {{I-D.gerdes-ace-dtls-authorize}}, with asymmetric or symmetric proof-of-possession key (see Sections 3 and 4, respectively).
+* CoAP over DTLS, i.e. coaps://, indicating to consider the CoAP-DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}}, with asymmetric or symmetric proof-of-possession key (see Sections 3 and 4, respectively).

 * OSCOAP, indicating to consider the OSCOAP profile of ACE with asymmetric or symmetric proof-of-possession key, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.

-Consistently with the profiles of ACE specified in {{I-D.gerdes-ace-dtls-authorize}} and {{I-D.seitz-ace-oscoap-profile}}, a symmetric proof-of-possession key is generated by the AS, which uses it as proof-of-possession key bound to the Access Token, and provides it to the joining node in the Access Token response.
+Consistently with the profiles of ACE specified in {{I-D.ietf-ace-dtls-authorize}} and {{I-D.seitz-ace-oscoap-profile}}, a symmetric proof-of-possession key is generated by the AS, which uses it as proof-of-possession key bound to the Access Token, and provides it to the joining node in the Access Token response.
 Instead, in case of asymmetric proof-of-possession key, the joining node provides its own public key to the AS in the Access Token request.
 Then, the AS uses it as proof-of-possession key bound to the Access Token, and provides the joining node with the Group Manager's public key in the Access Token response.

 # Joining Node to Group Manager {#sec-joining-node-to-GM}